BUY PREGNANCY TESTS & OVULATION TESTS

 The following list might not include all potential side effects and hazards.
 Contact your doctor if you have severe side effects or odd symptoms or are worried.
 Your doctor will evaluate your risk of developing potential side effects and address any concerns or questions you may have.

-Flashes of heat
+Flashes of Heat

-• Feeling unusually warm
+• Feel unusually warm

-• Face flushing
+• Notice your face flushing

-• Sweat profusely
+• Sweat heavily

-• Have a faster pulse
+• Experience a faster heartbeat

 Bloating and Discomfort in the Abdomen